-Meet the Toyota C-HR+, a stylish, all-new battery electric vehicle (BEV) that will compete in the heart of Europe’s vital mid-size C-SUV market.
-Scheduled for launch in the UK in late 2025, it will join the all-new Urban Cruiser and newly refreshed bZ4X to give Toyota a compelling trio of BEVs across the B-, C- and D-SUV segments.
-Full details will be revealed soon, but this is what we can tell you now…
+Meet the Toyota C-HR+, our stylish, all-new battery electric vehicle (BEV) that competes in the heart of Europe’s vital mid-size C-SUV market.
+Available now, it joins the all-new Urban Cruiser and recently refreshed bZ4X to give us a compelling trio of BEVs across the B-, C- and D-SUV segments.
+Full details are available on the Toyota C-HR+ chapter on the official website, but this is a brief introduction.

 Toyota C-HR+ is a model in its own right